telerik/reporting-docs/licensing.md

 Telerik Reporting is available under a developer (commercial) or a trial license.

 Reardless of the license version you hold, to use Telerik Reporting, you have to agree to the __[End User License Agreement for Progress Telerik Reporting and Telerik Report Designer](https://www.telerik.com/purchase/license-agreement/reporting-dlw-s)__.

+## Trial Version and Commercial License

+Telerik Reporting is commercial product.
+You are welcome to explore its full functionality and get technical support from the team when you register for a free 30-day trial.
+To use it commercially, you need to [purchase a license](https://www.telerik.com/purchase/individual/reporting.aspx).
+Feel free to review the Telerik Reporting [License Agreement](https://www.telerik.com/purchase/license-agreement/reporting-dlw-s) to get acquainted with the full terms of use.

 ## Developer Licenses